EyasuTeshome/shifttracker/interview-prep/create-your-behavioral-grid.md

 ## Description

-In this project, you will be creating your behavioral grid composed of 6 different behavioral questions.
+In this project, you will be creating your behavioral grid using one professional position or project to answer four behavioral questions.

 **Note** - This project will be reviewed by one of our career coaches.
 In order to ensure they are able to review it in a timely fashion, please do your best to submit this as soon as possible, and no later than the end of your day Wednesday.